lydiaplu/chirped/README.md

 # Chirped

 **Chirped** is a full-stack project that mimics Twitter's functionality for posting messages and comments, as well as following users.
-This project is being developed for an Intuit interview and is still in progress.
+The project is still in progress.

 ## Project Description